-Crawford Investment Counsel is an asset management firm with more than $5.65 billion in assets under management (AUM).
-The Atlanta-based financial advisory firm generally works with high-net-worth individuals who have at least $2 million in investable assets.
+Crawford Investment Counsel is an investment management firm with billions in assets under management (AUM).
+This Atlanta-based financial advisory practice works with both individual clients and institutional investors.

 Crawford Investment Counsel Background

 Crawford Investment Counsel first opened its doors in 1980.
 It currently is owned by founder John H. Crawford III, John H. Crawford IV, and David B. Crawford.
 Crawford III serves as chairman and chief investment officer (CIO).
 His sons, who own the rest of the firm and joined in the 1990s, serve in leadership positions.

 The Crawford staff features advisors and employees with a variety of professional designations, including 12 chartered financial analysts (CFAs), a certified investment management analyst (CIMA), a certified financial planner (CFP) and a certified public accountant (CPA).

 Crawford Investment Counsel Client Types and Minimum Account Sizes

 In addition to individuals and high-net-worth individuals, Crawford Investment Counsel works with investment companies, pension and profit-sharing plans, charitable organizations, municipalities, insurance companies, corporations and unions.

 Crawford imposes different account minimums based on the asset class.
 They are listed in the chart below:

 |Small cap equity||$5 million|

 Crawford specializes in portfolio management services.
 The firm may allow clients to impose light restrictions on certain securities or industry sectors.